openhab/openhab-addons/bundles/org.openhab.binding.linky/README.md

 There is advantage and disadvantage for each method.

--  enedis-web bridge is the old way to go.
+- Enedis-web bridge is the old way to go.
+- MyelectricalData and enedis bridge both use new API format, less prone to change of the web site architecture.
+- MyelectricalData bridge is handle by third party provider, but is stable.
+- Enedis bridge use direct connection to Enedis, but currently required complex registration step with Enedis. this limitation would certainly go away in near feature, that will make Enedis Bridge the preffered way to go.

 ## Supported Things

 There is one supported thing : the `linky` thing is retrieving the consumption of your home from the [Linky electric meter](https://www.enedis.fr/linky-compteur-communicant).

 You can have multiple linky thing in your setup if you have different house / linky linked to your account.
+You can switch the thing from one bridge to another if you experience troubles with one bridge.
+Data will be the quite the same ever bridge you use.
+Only a few items from contract are not the same between web bridge and api bridge.

 ## Discovery

-This binding does not provide discovery service.
+This binding currently does not provide discovery service.
+Perhaps will add auto linky discovery in a future version.

 ## Binding Configuration